FAQ

 What is a clinical psychologist?

-A clinical psychologist is a doctoral-level clinician or researcher who is trained to diagnose and treat mental health problems such as depression and anxiety.
+A clinical psychologist (Ph.D. or Psy.D.) is a doctoral-level clinician or researcher who is trained to diagnose and treat mental health problems, such as depression and anxiety.
 Clinical psychologists are typically required to spend more time in school and gaining relevant experience in order to obtain licensure than other types of therapists.
 Clinical psychologists who hold a Ph.D. are also typically required to demonstrate mastery of the principles of clinical research and their knowledge of the research literature.
-The many training requirements outlined here are also why clinical psychologists with a Ph.D. typically have the highest fees.
+The many training requirements outlined here are also why clinical psychologists typically have the highest fees as compared to therpists with other degrees.

 How do I assess the quality of a psychologist?